Rescue Life Jackets “Whats so Awesome about them?”

 - Rescue Jackets have Quick Release Rescue Belts!
 This is a belt that is attached on one side of your jacket, either by stitching or threaded through itself.
 The belt then runs the girth of the jacket through loops, the loose end slides through a Quick release buckle on the front of the jacket with a ball pull to activate the release mechanism of the buckle.
 A ring or locking carabiner can be added to the back of the jacket through the belt and can be used as an attachment point for a tow tether or rope.
 The belt offers a quick release for this ring or carabiner, in that if the belt mechanism is released, the ring or carabiner will slide off the loose end of the belt.
 This allows a rescuer or rescuee to be connected to a rope on their belt and be able to release from it if need be.
 Below are some examples of how it works NOTE training is a MUST for rescue jackets as the release mechanism is not fail-safe so some technique is needed to deal with release issues.

 Here are some of the many ways the rescue belt can be used.

 - The belt on the rescue jacket can be used to send a rescue swimmer out to retrieve a person or piece of gear from another part of the river and keep them on tow in order to keep them from washing downstream.
 In extreme situations, a rescuer can jump right into a rapid to grab a person or gear and be reeled back to safety Also known as “live bait”

 - The belt can offer a quick release attachment point for a rope to be ferried across a river by a kayaker.

-- The belt used in conjunction with a tow teather can be used to tow gear or a person behind a whitewater kayak for short calmer distances.
-Generally when towing people it is in a
+- The belt used in conjunction with a tow tether can be used to tow gear or a person behind a whitewater kayak for short calmer distances.
+Generally, when towing people it is in a